Germany set to pass lockdown decisions back to states | DW | 06.05.2020

 Read more: Coronavirus in Germany: 100 days later

-The German government made it clear, however, that limitations would have to be re-imposed if the number of new infections rises above a certain threshold.
-Should the number of new weekly infections reach over 50 per 100,000 residents in any given region or city, strict social distancing measures will need to be implemented immediately, DPA reported.
+The German government will however recommend that limitations would have to be re-imposed if the number of new infections were to rise above a certain threshold.
+Should the number of new weekly infections reach over 50 per 100,000 residents in any given region or city, strict social distancing measures would need to be implemented immediately.

 Read more: Merkel warns against rushing to loosen coronavirus restrictions